ANCPLabOldenburg/megqc_documentation/tutorial/gqi_gui.md

-# GUI: GQI Module
+#  GQI Module (GUI)

-The Global Quality Index (GQI) module allows you to re-calculate the [GQI](../extra/gqi.md) with different GQI calculation **settings** without re-running the calculation module.
+The Global Quality Index (GQI) module allows you to re-calculate the [GQI](../extra/gqi.md) with different calculation **advance settings** without re-running the calculation module.
 Each time you run the GQI module, it modifies the `summary reports` folder creating new `attempt`s.

 ```{dropdown} What can you find in the Summary Reports